LemonNES/LemonNES/README.md

 • Kirby's Adventure - Runs Great With HUD Rendering Issues

+• Super Mario Bros - Runs Great With Exeremely Minor Graphical Issues

-• Super Mario Bros 2 - Runs Great With Extreme Smearing
+• Super Mario Bros 2 - Runs Great With Extreme Smearing And Sprite Ghosting.

-• Super Mario Bros 3 - Runs Great With HUD Rendering Issues
+• Super Mario Bros 3 - Runs Great

 # Beta
 LemonNES Is Currently In Beta, If You Find Any Issues With The Code, Please Report Them By Creating A Pull Request.